chaman-yadav/Calories_Burnt_Prediction/README.md

 For model verification, check the ipynb file.

 ## Application
-Click on the link below to access the deployed app:
+Click on the link below to access the deployed app on your system:
 [Run the App](https://caloriesburntprediction.streamlit.app/)